kitsudaiki/OpenHanami/docs/frontend/sdk_library.md

         The `InternalServerErrorException` doesn't contain a message.
 If this exception appears, you have have to look into the logs on the server.

+## For insecure connections

+In case the server use self-signed certificates for its https-connection, the ssl verification can be disabled.
+Each functions has a paramater `verify_connection`, wich is per default `True`.
+This validation can be disabled by adding `,verify_connection=False` to the end of a function-call.

 ## Request Token